masterots/osx_setup/README.md

 0. [Xcode](https://developer.apple.com/downloads) (with accepted license agreement)
 0. [Command Line Tools for Xcode](https://developer.apple.com/downloads)

+# OSX Mavericks Bootdisk

+0. Insert a USB drive (8GB or higher is best).
+0. Open Disk Utility and format the USB drive (leave the label as "Untitled").
+0. Download OSX Mavericks via the App Store but *DO NOT INSTALL*.
+0. Run this command to turn the USB drive into bootable image:

+        sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --nointeraction
+0. Exit the OSX Mavericks install.
+0. Eject the USB drive.

+# OSX Mavericks Upgrade

+0. Insert the USB bootdisk into the machine to be upgraded.
+0. Reboot the machine.
+0. Hold down the OPTION key while the machine is rebooting.
+0. Select the USB bootdisk from the menu.
+0. Format the machine using Disk Utility.
+0. Install the new OS.

 # Setup

 Open a terminal window and execute one of the following setup sequences depending on your version preference: